-Asian shares inch ahead while Turkish lira takes a dive
+China shares hit 21-month top; Turkish lira takes a dive

-Asian share markets inched higher on Monday as the flow of economic news remained generally supportive for global growth, while political uncertainty caused some early ructions in currencies.
+Chinese shares climbed on Monday after a week-long break as a disappointing survey on the country's service sector did little to dent optimism on global growth, while political uncertainty caused turbulence for the Turkish and British currencies.

 Liquidity was lacking with Japan and South Korea on holiday and a partial holiday in the United States where stocks will be open but bonds will be closed.

-Chinese markets are set to re-open after a week-long break.
+The Chinese blue-chip CSI300 index rose 1.9 per cent to heights not seen since late 2015, partly in a delayed reaction to a targeted easing by the country's central bank announced a week ago.

+Not so welcome was a fall in the Caixin index of service sector activity to a 21-month trough of 50.6 in September, a contrast to healthier numbers in manufacturing.

+Australian stocks still managed to put on 0.7 per cent, while Nikkei futures added 0.1 per cent even though the cash market was shut.

 MSCI's broadest index of Asia-Pacific shares outside Japan edged up 0.1 per cent, having rebounded by 1.7 per cent last week.
-Australian stocks also put on 0.45 per cent.

-E-Mini futures for the S&P 500 were trading 0.04 per cent firmer, while futures for the Treasury 10-year note added 1 tick.
+E-Mini futures for the S&P 500 were trading 0.15 per cent firmer, while futures for the Treasury 10-year note rose 1 tick.

-Yields had initially spiked higher on Friday in reaction to firm U.S. wage numbers, only to retreat as fresh jitters over North Korea bolstered safe havens.
+Bond yields had initially spiked higher on Friday in reaction to firm U.S. wage numbers, only to retreat as fresh jitters over North Korea bolstered safe havens.

 Annual growth in average hourly earnings accelerated to a relatively rapid 2.9 per cent in September, though that was biased upward by bad weather.